rticommunity/rticonnextdds-usecases-act/README.md

 We do this by applying a resend mechanism (RELIABILTY QoS: RELIABLE) that we can adjust
 at the user space level.

-After sending a *RELIABLE* message, Connext will send out "heartbeats" either piggybacked
-with another message or separately.
-A response will be sent back if the expected
-message sequence has been received.
-If not, another copy will be sent out again.

 This allows us to control different data "channels" behaviour separately as needed.

 More info see [manual](https://community.rti.com/static/documentation/connext-dds/current/doc/manuals/connext_dds_professional/users_manual/users_manual/RELIABILITY_QosPolicy.htm#sending_2410472787_2023245).